fzi-forschungszentrum-informatik/Lanelet2/lanelet2_core/doc/LaneletAndAreaTagging.md

 The normal *vehicle* tag can not be combined with any *vehicle:xxx* tag.
 If one of the *vehicle:xxx* tags is defined, all other *vehicle:xxx* tags must be set individually.

-The speed limit can be overridden separately by using one of the follwing tags:
+The speed limit can be overridden separately by using the follwing tags (*speed_limit* must be set, *speed_limit_mandatory* is optional):
 * *speed_limit* (any velocity, preferably with unit, e.g. `5 km/h`, no unit is inferred as `km/h`)
 * *speed_limit_mandatory* (yes or no, default is yes)

 For an even finer overriding behaviour, use *speed_limit:xxx* and *speed_limit_mandatory:xxx*, where xxx is one of the participants from above.
+If the fine overriding is used and no match can be found for the current participant, *speed_limit* is returned.
+If it is not set, 0 km/h is returned.

 Note that the speed limit can be overriden by `RegulatoryElements`.